 Use the percolator.
 Fill the percolator with water to the bottom of the basket.
 Fill the basket with ground coffee.
 Bring to a boil.
 Remove from heat after percolating for 5 minutes (or to taste).
 Transfer to thermos.

 Have boiled water in the thermos and put 6 black tea bags in it.

 Have boiled water in the thermos, put out teabags – herbal tea, decaff tea, instant coffee and they can make their own (teabags can be shared).

 Use boiled water only to make this!
 Take out 2 cans the night before to thaw.
 Make up in the morning.

 Use boiled water only to make up powdered milk!.
 Add any leftover Creamo.

 Use the double boiler to prevent burning/sticking.
 Follow the directions on the packages but mix 3 parts rolled oats to 1 part Red River cereal.
-Raisins and/or granola can be added by the campers.
+Raisins can be added by the campers.

 Use 80% whole wheat bread.
 Do the toast on the grills.

 Make in the morning.
 Use 30 eggs, 2 litres. milk, 4 tsp salt, vanilla and cinnamon for flavour.
 Slice 3 loaves of French bread so that there is at least 2 slices per person.
-Slice bread, place on cookie sheets and pour egg mixture over.
+Dip bread slices in batter and fry to golden brown.